-5. Architectural Information
+Architectural Information

-This chapter describes the objective and relevance regarding the scope of the TOE and the main components of the TOE.
+This chapter explains the scope and the main components (subsystems) of the TOE.

-5.1 TOE Boundary and Component
+5.1 TOE Boundary and Components

 The configuration of the MFP or TOE as well as the IT environment other than MFP is shown in Figure 5-1.
 In Figure 5-1, the TOE is shown within the bold line box.
 User Authentication Server, Mail Server, PC, Time Server and User are outside of the TOE.